 Stair, Ralph M. and Reynolds, George and Moisiadis, Frank and Genrich, Rohan (2008) Principles of information systems.
-Thomson Learning, South Melbourne, Australia .
+Thomson Learning, Melbourne, Australia .
 ISBN 9780170132831Full text not available from this repository.

 |Item Type:||Book (Commonwealth Reporting Category A)|

-|Uncontrolled Keywords:||information systems, information technology, computing|
+|Uncontrolled Keywords:||information systems; information technology; computing|

 |Fields of Research :||13 Education > 1303 Specialist Studies in Education > 130306 Educational Technology and Computing

 08 Information and Computing Sciences > 0806 Information Systems > 080699 Information Systems not elsewhere classified